Skip to main content

 CS1 v DS1 – The Legal Scenario for Light Assessment

-• Implication: Developers cannot rely on overall site-wide light conditions if some buildings are protected by s.203.
+• Implication: Developers cannot rely on overall site-wide light conditions if only some buildings are protected by s.203.

 Waldrams endorsed over Radiance